MaxFramp/MaxFramp/README.md

-# 👋 Hi, I'm Max Frampton
+# 👋 Hi, I'm Maxwell Frampton

 Welcome to my GitHub!
 I'm an Aerospace Engineer turned Software Developer and Machine Learning enthusiast with a background in test systems, defense software, and full-stack engineering.